facebook/react-native/blog/2017-09-21-react-native-monthly-4.md

 ### Expo

-- Release SDK21 shortly, which adds support for react-native 0.48.3 and a bunch of bugfixes/reliability improvements/new features in the Expo SDK, including video recording, a new splash screen API, support for react-native-gesture-handler, and improved error handling.
+- Will release SDK 21 shortly, which adds support for react-native 0.48.3 and a bunch of bugfixes/reliability improvements/new features in the Expo SDK, including video recording, a new splash screen API, support for `react-native-gesture-handler`, and improved error handling.
 - Re: [react-native-gesture-handler](https://github.com/kmagiera/react-native-gesture-handler), [Krzysztof Magiera](https://github.com/kmagiera) of [Software Mansion](http://swmansion.com/) continues pushing this forward and we've been helping him with testing it and funding part of his development time.
 Having this integrated in Expo in SDK21 will allow people to play with it easily in Snack, so we're excited to see what people come up with.
 - Re: improved error logging / handling - see [this gist of an internal Expo PR](https://gist.github.com/brentvatne/00407710a854627aa021fdf90490b958) for details on logging, (in particular, "Problem 2"), and [this commit](https://github.com/expo/xdl/commit/1d62eca293dfb867fc0afc920c3dad94b7209987) for a change that handles failed attempts to import npm standard library modules.
 There is plenty of opportunity to improve error messages upstream in React Native in this way and we will work on follow up upstream PRs.
 It would be great for the community to get involved too.
 - [native.directory](http://native.directory/) continues to grow, you can add your projects from [the Github repo](https://github.com/react-community/native-directory).